 Our community’s kids are in crisis.
-About 42% of kids in Maury County are overweight or obese, a rate 3% higher than the state average.
+About 42% of kids in Maury County are overweight or obese, a rate 6% higher than the state average.
 Tennessee ranked 10th in the nation in teen pregnancy in 2017.
-The 2018 teen sexually transmitted disease rate for Maury County is 35% higher than in 2014, and 32% higher than the state average.
-Tennessee is among the top 10 states for illegal drug use among persons age 12 and older.
+The 2018 teen sexually transmitted disease (STD) rate for Maury County is 35% higher than in 2014, and 32% higher than the state average.
+Tennessee is among the top ten states for illegal drug use among persons age 12 and older.
+There were 545 juvenile court referrals in Maury County in 2017.

 Boys & Girls Clubs of Maury County works hard to combat these challenges for our community’s youth through daily impact programs under our “Healthy Lifestyles” priority outcome.